mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 `(add ,@exprs)     ->    (quasiquote (add (unquote-splicing exprs)))
 ```

-In general, Lisp prefix operators are aliases for other forms.
+In general, all Lisp prefix operators are aliases for "expanded" forms.
 They're converted after or during parsing text into AST.
 Parsing text and converting prefix operators is combined into a step called "reading", which returns a canonical AST.

 [Clojure's reader](https://clojure.org/reference/reader) has more prefix operators, such as `@A` → `(deref A)`, and a somewhat-generalized `#`.